Thomas Hees: Missions in Barbary

-Even though the Dutch had acquired their own Capitulations by the Ottoman Porte in Constantinople as early as 1612, the corsairs of Algiers, Tunis and Tripoli (still nominally under the suzerainty of the Sultan) kept on preying on Dutch shipping passing through the Straits, taking hundreds of sailors as slaves in the process.
-The Dutch government retaliated with a number of punitive expeditions, the most famous of which were the three missions of Michiel de Ruyter in the Mediterranean.
+Even though the Dutch had acquired their own Capitulations by the Ottoman Porte in Constantinople as early as 1612, the corsairs of Algiers, Tunis and Tripoli (still nominally under the suzerainty of the Sultan) continued to prey on Dutch shipping passing through the Straits, and took hundreds of sailors as slaves in the process.
+The Dutch government retaliated with a number of punitive expeditions, the most famous of which were the three missions of Michiel de Ruyter.

-In 1674, Algiers decided that it could not keep up fighting against all of the European maritime powers and called on the States General to send an envoy in order to negotiate the terms of a potential peace.
-The man chosen for this mission was Thomas Hees, who was dispatched to Algiers in 1675, bearing the title of “commissaris”.
-It took four long years of constant bargaining before Hees could acquire a guarantee of a stable peace agreement, the lengthy negotiations of which he described in his diary.
+In 1674, Algiers decided that it could not keep fighting against all of the European maritime powers and called on the States General to send an envoy to negotiate the terms of a potential peace.
+The man chosen for this mission was Thomas Hees, dispatched to Algiers in 1675 with the title of “commissaris”.
+Before Hees could acquire a guarantee of a stable peace, It took four years of constant lengthy negotiations, which he described in his diary, preserved at the National Archives in The Hague.

 In 1682 Hees was back in Algiers, this time to free the remaining slaves.
-From then on, he travelled to Tunis and Tripoli in order to conclude peace with these cities as well.
-Finally, Hees went on a third mission in 1685, this time to reinforce the existing treaties.
+From there he travelled to Tunis and Tripoli to conclude peace with these cities as well.
+Hees went on a third mission in 1685, this time to reinforce the existing treaties.
 After the end of his diplomatic career he settled back in Amsterdam.
 Hees died in 1693 and was buried in the Nieuwe Kerk on September 3 of that year.